-Natural Language Processing (NLP) is the study of making computers understand how humans naturally speak, write, and communicate.
+Natural Language Processing (PDF) is the study of making computers understand how humans naturally speak, write, and communicate.
 Armed with this understanding, computers can perform sentiment analysis and other text analyses on a huge scale to provide you with meaningful data.

 Traditionally, communicating with a computer would require giving it very precise, unambiguous, and highly structured instructions, written in dedicated programing languages, like Java, C++, and Ruby.